Caroline-xinyue/thesis-timeline/Feedbacks/feedback_summary.md

   - [ ] GADT
   - [ ] Type Families
 - [ ] Purpose and Motivation
   - [ ] Why we want to compare?
 What to achieve?
+  {
+  languages[verfication appraoches], next step to the community long time dependently typed languages: since coq(longest 80s), adga, idris functional languages: Haskell, ML, Racket motivation for the current space: practically-oriented verified programming languages -- DH, LH, F*, Idris [young field, sharing]
+  Idris is more understood based on Martin Lof Type Theory, DH, F* non-termination, extensions to ML type theory to be more applicable [DH: Type family, typeintype; F*: effect system]
+  }
-  - [ ] What potential collaborations(TT v.s.
-SMT)?
+  - [ ] What potential collaborations(Haskell and F* [termination])?
 How does it help Programming Languages in general?
   - [ ] Why we want fully-fledged dependently-typed haskell(explain what does more precise expressions of program specifications mean?)
 - [ ] Detail but not everything about the results
 - [ ] Relationship with the previous work (how the explorative work leads to the specific/focused thesis)